Ok, using the word robots is a bit much.

-The INTJ, in theory, needs the balancing effect of an Extravert to even out their natural inclinations towards solitude.
+The INTJ personality type, in theory, needs the balancing effect of an Extravert to even out their natural inclinations towards solitude.

-An Extravert adds a more outward-facing social perspective in a relationship that bolsters the INTJ’s natural weaknesses.
+An Extravert adds a more outward-facing social perspective to a romantic relationship that bolsters the INTJ’s natural weaknesses.

 What is the significance of this?

 As functioning human beings, we need to eat, build shelter and defenses, and interact with one another.